iKontroller Desktop for MacOS

 4. Click the + button (you may need to unlock with your password)

-5. Find and select iKontroller
+5. Find and enable iKontroller Desktop

 Device Pairing

-Pairing a New iPhone or iPad
+Pairing a new iPhone or iPad

 2. On your Mac, go to the Device Pairing tab

-5. Enter this code on your iOS device
+5. Enter this code on your iPhone/iPad

 6. The devices are now paired!